Skyhawkbotics/firstdocs/source/docs/cad/DesignHierarchy.md

 * You can easily drag and drop sketches, bodies, or even entire components within the browser to change where they appear in the hierarchy.
 This is useful for reorganizing parts or correcting misplaced items

 !!! tip
-    In Fusion 360, many tools allow you to change the operation type, this means you can change from Join or New Body to New Component, which creates a new component within the currently active one
+    In Fusion, many tools allow you to change the operation type, this means you can change from Join or New Body to New Component, which creates a new component within the currently active one
     ![](../assets/fusion360/componentview.png)